imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

     }
     **/

 The problem with this approach is when we initiate a new object.
 All the instance gets their own copy of _methodA_.
-But when we create it on function's prototype, all instances of the object share the same of methods.
+But when we create it on function's prototype, all instances of the object share just one copy methods.
 Which is more efficient.

 ### What happens when we access a property?